 in 1952 and the coast path was officially opened in 1970.

-The Walking Holiday Company is based in Wales, and therefore best placed to arrange your next walking holidays in Wales.
-With our wealth of local knowledge
+Great British Walks is based in Wales, and therefore best placed to arrange your next walking holidays in Wales.
+With our wealth of local knowledge of

 Bosherston is made up of three flooded limestone valleys, best known for their covering carpet of lilies, which are at their best in June.
 These freshwater lakes are part of a National Nature Reserve and home to otters, wildfowl and dragonflies.